evkx/evkx.github.io/content/models/audi/e-tron/e-tron_50/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
 The front discs are 375mm, and the rear discs are 350mm.

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
 In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving). {{<evkxdisplayaddarticle />}}

 ## Exterior